Recipe Manager

 Software for storing, organizing, and accessing recipes digitally β replacing physical cookbooks, bookmarks, and scattered notes with a searchable, scalable collection.

-A recipe manager app is software designed to be your digital cookbook.
+A recipe manager is software designed to be your digital cookbook.
 It stores all your recipes in one place and makes them searchable, scalable, and accessible from any device.
 Instead of juggling screenshots, browser bookmarks, paper printouts, and notes apps, a recipe organizer gives every recipe a permanent home and unlocks features that physical cookbooks can't match, like automatic shopping lists, recipe scaling, and step-by-step cook mode.

 I switched to a dedicated recipe manager about two years ago after losing a dozen bookmarked recipes when a food blog went offline.
 That was the last straw.
 Since then, I've tested over a dozen apps across cloud, self-hosted, and plain-text categories.

-What a recipe manager does
+What does a recipe manager do?

 A good recipe manager app handles every stage of the cooking workflow: